juliensimon/gradio-mcp-server-builder/docs/getting-started/quickstart.md

 The test client will start and launch a web-based chat interface.
 You can interact with it using natural language, asking questions like "Calculate the area of a circle with radius 5" or "What functions are available?"
 The client will automatically understand your requests and use the appropriate tools.

-For example, if you have a function called `calculate_area` that takes a `radius` parameter, you can ask:
-- "Calculate the area of a circle with radius 5"
-- "What's the area of a circle with radius 10 meters?"
-- "Compute the area for radius 3.14"
+For example, if you have a function called `calculate_area` that takes a `radius` parameter, you can ask "Calculate the area of a circle with radius 5", "What's the area of a circle with radius 10 meters?", or "Compute the area for radius 3.14".
+The agent will understand these natural language requests and automatically use the appropriate function.

 #### How the Client Works